JKim-45/SELFI/README.md

 How to use these codes:

 - Download and place R codes and Whole.xlsx file in same folder

+- In Whole.xlsx file,
 	- stats 0 (raw 2 to 51) - samples from healthy control
 	- stats 1 (raw 52 to 91) - samples from Early-stage PDAC patients
 	- stats 1 (raw 92 to 151) - samples from Late-stage PDAC patients

 - Open the code what you want;
 	H-E means Healthy control versus Early stage PDAC